Course Data skills in biodiversity education and research in Yerevan

-Teachers: Dag Endresen and Rukaya Johaadien (GBIF-Norway); Katija Cezón García (GBIF-Spain); Dmitry Schigel and Laura Russell (GBIF Secretariat).
+Teachers: Dag Endresen and Rukaya Johaadien (GBIF-Norway); Katia Cezón García (GBIF-Spain); Dmitry Schigel, and Laura Russell (GBIF Secretariat).

-Mentors: Tatevik Aloyan, Naira Gasparyan, Hrant Khachatryan, Astghik Movsisyan, and Miguel Vega Ruiz (GBIF Spain), and Oleh Prylutskyi (BioDATA Ukraine partner)
+Mentors: Tatevik Aloyan, Naira Gasparyan, Hrant Khachatryan, Astghik Movsisyan, Miguel Vega Ruiz (GBIF Spain), and Oleh Prylutskyi (BioDATA Ukraine partner)

 Students will be selected on the basis of a brief motivation letter describing their background and interest in the course topic of open biodiversity data publication.